catalyzeio/paas-cli-reference/combined_docs.md

   -n, --page-size=10   The number of items to show per page
 ```

 `db list` lists all previously created backups.
-After listing backups you can copy the backup ID and use it to [download](#DBDownload) that backup or [view the logs](#DBLogs) from that backup.
+After listing backups you can copy the backup ID and use it to <a data-unique="DBDownload">db download</a> that backup or <a data-unique="DBLogs">view the logs</a> from that backup.
 Here is a sample command

 ```
 catalyze db list db01